 Hi.
 My name is Felita.
 I am a mother to a wonderful, charming, intelligent, kind-hearted, conscious, friendly, mature and witty preteen who we call Butterfly.
 I view myself as culturally seasoned, where I once lived in Asia as a child (Japan & the Philippines) and have traveled to Europe (France), West Africa (the Ivory Coast), North Africa (Morocco) and Canada (Toronto).
-I spent nearly 20 years in the DMV area (Gaithersburg MD) in my former years, however, I am now a recent-transplant of the Georgia area.
+I spent nearly 20 years in the DMV area (Gaithersburg MD) in my former years, however, I am now classified as a nomad who is guided by a quality education for our daughter.

 I am empathetic, emotionally unbalanced at times (a Libra trait), sensitive, guarded and somewhat intimidating to approach until you learn my true personality.
 My second passion is writing that falls behind parenting.
-I’d like to think I am slow to anger, am apprehensive about drama-filled environments and will usually lend a hand to those in need.
+I’d like to think I am slow to anger, am apprehensive about drama-filled environments and will usually lend a hand to those in need unless a person betrays my trust.

 Why does this site exists?

 You will further learn about how the divorce of my parents largely affected the way I view relationships and men.
 I was once happily married for 16.5 years until 2010 when we officially divorced because our joint life grew unhealthy.
-I have fallen short of being a great daughter to my mother and the ideal sister to my brothers, yet I have an awesome relationship with my father.
+Further, I have fallen short of being a great daughter to my mother and the ideal sister to my brothers and newly-found sister, yet I have an awesome relationship with my father.

 I write because I enjoy the hobby and find the exercise to be therapeutic towards my healing.
 My goal is to avoid repeating the same mistakes in my adult life that were made in my teenage years.
 When I finally accepted motherhood at age 35, I vowed to become an informed, active, involved, conscious and loving parent to my daughter.
 Further, I promised God to do my best to protect her emotions and heart, as I explain how my divorcing her father brings positive enlightenment in her life – which is unlike my outcome between my parents.